 "Thank you, Monsieur Hagrid," she responded, a cute smile blooming on her face.
 She even made sure to add dimples.

 "Oh, please," Hagrid said, not managing to keep the pleased smile off his face.
 "Jus' call me 'Agrid."

 She only smiled in response and waved goodbye as he left.
 Once he was out of sight, Harry wasted little time in turning on her heel and inquired, "Monsieur Grobox?
 I have a few questions."

 He only bared his teeth in a silent snarl in response.
 Taking that as a cue to carry on, Harry did.

 "If I wished to contact the underground society, how would I go about doing so?"
-Harry bluntly asked..
-She was fairly confident in that even if she was displayed as something less than a good little girl, the goblins wouldn't care too much to share.
+Harry bluntly asked.
+She was fairly confident that even if she was displayed as something less than a good little girl, the goblins wouldn't care enough to share.
 Besides, it seemed like very few witches and wizards gave them the time of day.

 His eyes narrowed.
 "Underground…?
 You mean like You-Know-Who?"

 His eyes narrowed into slits.